davypough/wouldwork/README.md

 For efficiency purposes, Wouldwork was originally designed to take advantage of some non-standard features in SBCL.
 However, it has since been extended with generic libraries to also run on CCL, although not with parallel multi-threading.
-As a result, expect somewhat slower performance with CCL for large problems.
+As a result, expect significantly slower performance with CCL for large problems.